EFS-OpenSource/superb-data-kraken-storagemanager/README.md

 - Replace all placeholders enclosed in `$()`, e.g.:
     - `REALM`: the specific realm set up with the openid connect (oidc) provider.
     - `CLIENT_ID`: the unique identifier for the service account that the service utilizes.
-    - `CLIENT_SECRET`: the confidential passphrase or key associated with the service account.
--

 ### Usage